 This is because it involves creating a set, hiring a model, and renting props.
 So, you’ll pay the standard rate, plus the additional costs.

-Per day, a lifestyle product photography session can cost you anywhere around $2000 to $5000.
+Per day, a lifestyle product photography session can cost you anywhere from $2000 to $5000.

 Amazon Product Photography Pricing